 “Hey you!
 Yes you!
-What are you looking at?” dear reader, isn’t this what we all shout (in our mind ofcourse) when we someone undressing us with their eyes?
-One day, I was walking on the street near my home, running my errands as I do daily and I passed by a guy talking on the phone.
+What are you looking at?” dear reader, isn’t this what we all shout (in our mind ofcourse) when we notice someone undressing us with their eyes?
+One day, as I was walking on the street near my home, running my daily errands, I passed by a guy talking on the phone.
 He actually stopped talking and stared at me saying, “Wow!
 Even the lace of your bra matches the colour of your dress.”
 What in the…?
 Of course, I pretended not to have even heard him and continued marching ahead without even pausing in my step.

 I should be proud of myself for not reacting to his crazy comment, shouldn’t I?
 Or should I?
 I was seething inside by the time I reached home.
-Almost all of us have experienced countless such ‘crazy moments’ in our lives.
-I have heard that men face some such bizarre situations too, but not as much as, and not to the same extent as women.
+Almost all of us have experienced countless such moments in our lives.
+I have heard that men face some such bizarre situations too, but definitely not as much as women.

 One other day, I was clad in the utmost ethnic attire of India – a saree.
 I was fully, decently covered from head to toe.
 Being in a rush to reach my workplace, I beeped the horn of my scooter.
 And as my luck would have it, the fellow gaily jaunting in the middle of the street happened to be yet another motherless fellow.
 He turned around, looked at me, and then passed some lewd comments which I cannot even bring myself to replicate here!

 A few days ago, a few pre-teen girls I know, told me that they faced mental harassment at their gym from the gym coach.
 He would taunt them about their physique, about their looks and even their attire.
 One day, one of the girls just lost her temper and outright asked him, “Sir, why don’t you go judge a modeling contest or the Olympics or something instead of troubling us daily?”
 The coach was thankfully shocked into silence.